 commands can be given with

-There’s another thing I want to announce at the dinner table: if you specify
+There’s something I want to announce at the dinner table: if you specify the

 - file, then other file arguments are not allowed.